Travel - Bath, England

-A walk along the canal will take you to Ford tea gardens, a lovely outdoor garden and tearoom next to the canal.
+A walk along the canal will take you back in time.
 Warleigh weir is also great, and well known to locals as a picnic and bathing spot (hazardous)

 Another village in the Bath area, Castle Combe is a very attractive place and a nice place for a walk.
 There are several very old pubs such as the White Hart.There is also a very upmarket hotel, The Manor House, and a Golf Club.

 It is attractive enough to have been used as a film set, Dr.Doolittle, I seem to remember.

 Bath city centre